ashtav/eusyn/README.md

 [![License][license-src]][license-href]
 [![Nuxt][nuxt-src]][nuxt-href]

-Nuxt Tabler UI is a Collection of components and utilities designed to simplify and speed up the app development process with Nuxt.
+Nuxt Tabler UI is a collection of components and utilities designed to simplify and speed up the app development process with Nuxt.

 Its goal is to provide everything related to UI when building a Nuxt app.
 This includes components, icons, utilities, etc.